JerryWu96/3D_Printing/README.md

-# Computational Fabrication (3D Printing), Course Project
+# Computational Fabrication (3D Printing) - Course Project

 I am passionate about 3D Printing, so i decided to give it a try!